a-gafiyatullin/coolc/Compilers-Alex-Aiken/examples/README.md

 g1.graph|A sample input to graph.cl
 palindrome.cl|Recognizes palindromes.
-complex.cl|Checks the = operator and cummulative effects of method calls via a complex number object. life.cl|The classic Game of Life sort_list.cl|A more complex example sorting lists of integers. stack_machine.cl|A simple stack machine.
+complex.cl|Checks the = operator and cummulative effects of method calls via a complex number object. life.cl|The classic Game of Life. sort_list.cl|A more complex example sorting lists of integers. stack_machine.cl|A simple stack machine.